airyhq/airy/docs/user-guide.md

 ### Connect the Facebook source

 To integrate the Facebook source, you must provide your Facebook credentials.
-If you want to put in your facebook credentials, you must put your credentials in the configuration file `airy.conf` located in the `infrastructure` directory and then run the following command:
+You must put them in the configuration file `airy.conf` located in the `infrastructure` directory and then run the following command:

 ```sh
 $ vagrant provision --provision-with airy-conf